Nino Serdarušić

 Nino Serdarušić ([nǐːno serdǎruʃitɕ]; born 13 December 1996) is a Croatian tennis player.
-He has a career-high singles ranking of World No. 183 achieved on 4 April 2022.
+He has a career-high singles ranking of world No. 167 achieved on 27 June 2022 and a doubles ranking of No. 140 achieved on 17 November 2025.

 Juniors

 Serdarušić had a career high junior ranking of No. 21, and partnering Petros Chrysochos, made the doubles semifinals of the 2014 Wimbledon Championships boys' doubles.

 Professional career

-He made his ATP main draw debut at the 2014 ATP Vegeta Croatia Open Umag in the doubles event, partnering Dino Marcan, losing in the first round to the second seeds Pablo Cuevas and Horacio Zeballos in three sets.
+He made his ATP doubles main draw debut at the 2014 ATP Vegeta Croatia Open Umag, partnering Dino Marcan, losing in the first round to the second seeds Pablo Cuevas and Horacio Zeballos in three sets.

-In 2016, he made his first appearance in an ATP singles draw - also in the Croatia Open - losing in straight sets to Teymuraz Gabashvili.
+In 2016, he made his first appearance in an ATP singles draw, also in the Croatia Open but lost in straight sets to Teymuraz Gabashvili.

-In 2018, he played his first Challenger final in Ostrava, Czechia and he lost against Arthur De Greef 6:4,4:6,2:6.
+In 2018, he played his first Challenger final in Ostrava, Czechia and he lost against Arthur De Greef in three sets.

 In 2021, he reached his second Challenger final in Verona, Italy where he was defeated by Holger Rune.

+In 2023 at the 2023 Geneva Open he qualified for the main draw but lost to Christopher O'Connell.

+In July, Serdarusic won his first title at the ATP 250 2023 Croatia Open Umag with Blaž Rola.